mbruns13/rage-against-machine-learning/README.md

 - Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 - Tempo: The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

-### Details About The App:
+### Details About the App:
 We decided to use Streamlit to host and deploy our Music Diversifier.
-We sought to design an app that was both easy to use and provided enough information to be interesting and engaging.
-The app can be accessed [here](https://mbruns13-rage-against-machine-learning-app-tfwxnw.streamlitapp.com/).
+We sought to design an app that was both easy to use and provided enough information to be interesting and engaging. **The app can be accessed [here](https://mbruns13-rage-against-machine-learning-app-tfwxnw.streamlitapp.com/).**
 (Screenshots can also be found at the bottom of this report.)

 ### Limitations and Future Directions: